CaraGim/caragim.github.io/_posts/2019-03-19- my-function.md

 ■ Call the read_boolean(prompt) function from input_functions.rb to prompt the user to enter whether he or she is a supporter of Brexit.<br>
 ■ Print out whether the user supports Brexit or not based on the result of calling the read_boolean(prompt) function.<br>
 </p>
- Create the functions for read a user data and response.
+ ▼Create the functions for read a user data and response.
 {% highlight ruby %}
 def get_string prompt
 	puts prompt